-CyberGhost VPN has a no logs policy, so we don’t keep track of your activities.
+CyberGhost VPN has a No Logs policy, so we don’t keep track of your activities.
 Since our headquarters are in Romania, which isn’t a part of the five eyes alliance, we don’t have any requirement to report on you.
-CyberGhost VPN keeps your data safe so you can finally enjoy complete privacy online.
+CyberGhost VPN keeps your data safe so you can finally enjoy improved privacy online.

 RFID-blocking material blocks your card’s electromagnetic signal.
 For example, an RFID-blocking wallet uses a carbon fiber or aluminum layer to disrupt the signal and create a “Faraday cage.”
 RFID-blocking only works on cards with RFID technology.
 Next time you pay by card online, consider using a VPN to avoid falling victim to cybercriminals.

 No. In most cases, it’s not necessary because a thief would have to get very close to your card with no obstructions to steal from it.
 Still, it’s important to secure your financial information, especially online.
 CyberGhost VPN is a great way to stay out of harm’s way when you surf online.

 Possibly.
 While aluminum foil may block the RFID signal, the signal itself requires close direct proximity to the sensor to work.
 More often than not, aluminum foil isn’t necessary.

 It’s easier for cybercriminals to find sensitive information like your credit card details online.
 You should secure your connection with a VPN.
 Try CyberGhost VPN, backed by a 45-day money-back guarantee.